chef/chef-web-docs/chef_master/source/windows.rst

 ``--secret-file SECRET_FILE``
    The path to the file that contains the encryption key.

-``--template-file TEMPLATE``
-   The path to a template file to be used during a bootstrap operation.

-   Deprecated in Chef Client 12.0.
-Removed in Chef Client 14.0

 ``-x USER_NAME``, ``--ssh-user USER_NAME``
    The SSH user name.